Gonzih/blog.gonzih.me/content/post/2021-01-28-diy-dependabot-for-clojure.md

 And now lets step by step to see what is going on here.

-First we allow workflow to be scheduled manually for testing purposes and via cron schedule every 3 hours:
+First, we allow workflow to be scheduled manually for testing purposes and via cron schedule every 3 hours:

 ```yaml
 on: